github/docs/content/actions/guides/deploying-to-azure-app-service.md

 ---
-title: Deploying to Azure App Service Service
+title: Deploying to Azure App Service
 intro: You can deploy to Azure App Service as part of your continuous deployment (CD) workflows.
 product: '{% data reusables.gated-features.actions %}'
 versions: